Thames Valley Police's electronic item-loss numbers 'up 200%'

 A TVP spokesperson said it was due to the fact mobile technology was increasingly being used by officers.

-However, encryption software and password-only access had meant there had been no reported data breaches.'A risk'
+However, encryption software and password-only access had meant there had been no reported data breaches.

 In 2013, TVP lost 113 mobile phones, 46 Blackberry mobiles, four laptop PCs, a computer and two USB sticks.